FranckPachot/oracle-statspack-grafana/README.md

 ## import dashboards

-examples of dashboards in the grafana subdir
+examples of dashboards are in the grafana subdir, you can import them